1 9 7 1 (UK)

 Outside work, they were interested in fast cars, fast girls, drink and nightclubs.

-The trio were on the fiddle and picked up several pay packets instead of three since nobody ever came down into the tunnel to count the workers.
+The trio were on the fiddle and picked up six pay packets instead of three since nobody ever came down into the tunnel to count the workers.

 The Irish singing group were signed to the series following a good reception given to their pilot Comedy Playhouse production of Over and Under shown without prior announcement on 8 January 1971 as a replacement for the first edition of That’s Your Funeral which was postponed.